How to Deal With Criticism (Without Being Defensive)

 When we feel attacked (not only physically, but also verbally or emotionally) the human brain sends danger signals throughout our bodies.
 Thousands of years of natural selection have reinforced self-defense (the apes that didn’t defend themselves died; therefore, our genetic makeup comes from those who did defend themselves).

-What is Defensiveness and how does it happen?
+What is Defensiveness, and how does it happen?

 1.Feedback is given (usually with positive intention) -> “You know I love you, babe, but this lasagna tastes horrible!”

-2. Feedback feels critical and triggers self-defense ->”I was able to put this together in the 15 minutes between a conference call with my boss and picking Joey up from soccer, it’s pretty amazing I was even able to get any kind of dinner on the table.
+2. Feedback feels critical and triggers self-defense ->”I was able to put this together in the 15 minutes between a conference call with my boss and picking Joey up from soccer, it’s pretty amazing I was even able to get any dinner on the table.
 Did you know most families eat fast food every single night!?!”

 3. Response triggers counter-defense -> “Sheesh, why do you have to be so sensitive?
 All I’m saying is you left the lasagna in the oven too long!
 Besides, where did you get that statistic, all the families I know made a point to sit down and have dinner together.